 One caveat I did not check around for better prices elsewhere but when I heard what others were charged it seemed totally fair.
 This agency specializes in the more off the beaten treks I would stongly suggest (as always) that you try to book directly with a local company so the money goes to the correct place.I met a group from Europe +10 trekkers who had booked via an european trekking company and they all payed more for their trip that I did and I had a personal guide and also one porter so save money and do the right thing and go directly to a local agency.
 I have absolutely no problem in wholeheartedly recommending visit Himalaya Treks in fact I intend to try to do the long (42 days) extended Dolpha trek here in a year or two and I will definitely use Visit Himalaya Treks for that…and coming back is the best review of all Id say.
 Date - October - November - 2022.

 I did the Kanchenjunga South and North basecamp trek with Visit Himalaya Treks in March 2022.
 I was one of the first trekkers on this trek after Nepal opened after the pandemic closedown.
-With Tek as a guide and Dil as a porter, I was in very good hands.
-Tek knows the area in his own pocket and knows “everyone” along the route.
-The tea house in Ramche had not opened so Tek arranged tents, other equipment, and an extra porter other equipment from Tseram.
+With Tek as guide and Dil as porter I was in very good hands.
+Tek knows the area as his on pocket, and knows “everyone” along the route.
+The tea house in Ramche had not opened so Tek arranged with tents, other equipment, and extra porter other equipment from Tseram.
 This is my second trip with Visit Himalaya treks, and Himal is very good at taking care of you from the first e-mail until he drops you at the airport after your trip.
 March -03 -30 – 2022.

 Amazing trek with great guide !